-Director Jody Beck, a journalist with more than 25 years of experience, works with the interns to develop their story ideas, contact sources and notify editors who might be interested in running their stories.
+Director Jody Beck, a journalist with more than 30 years of experience, works with the interns to develop their story ideas, contact sources and notify editors who might be interested in running their stories.
 She does one-on-one editing, coaches interns as they rewrite and conducts follow-up story conferences.
 The post-graduate fellow teaches multimedia skills to those who do not have them and helps those with multimedia skills to get better.

 How many students write for SHFWire?

 Six interns in the spring summer and fall terms.
 The spring and fall terms include one international student.
-All are available to take on assignments for student media on your campus or other publications during the three Semester in Washington sessions.
+All are available to take on assignments for student media on your campus and other news organizations.

 Who uses the SHFWire?